Blog

 Hey Melvin!
 Thanks for your comment, and it’s okay if we agree to disagree.
 I know it’s a contentious subject, and everyone is welcome to have an opinion.
 Hopefully, we can help each other toward even more well-informed opinions.
 I am curious, however: Have you ever seen really compelling evidence of this happening?

-I’d like to think through this idea of a timing belt damaging the radiator… So, the crank pulley prevents the belt from just walking off of the cam pulleys, unless there’s a really major issue elsewhere (like the tensioner bearing running off-axis).
+I’d like to think through this idea of a timing belt damaging the radiator… FIAT themselves saw fit to go without belt guards on many of the factory cam pulleys.
+Importantly, the crank pulley prevents the belt from just walking off of the cam pulleys, unless there’s a REALLY major issue elsewhere (like the tensioner bearing running off-axis!).
 But the water neck comes out between the cam gears anyway (inside the belt’s path), and the radiator hoses run right in front of the belt.
 So even if it did manage to walk off, it lands on the water neck or the radiator hose.

 In order to actually damage the radiator, the belt would have to suddenly load up (elastically deform) and snap (suddenly releasing that stored energy), and the loaded end would have to swing in just the right direction in that final instant.
 The belt does not weigh much, and so has very little inertia left to act upon the radiator core, even if it did hit just right (missing the fan housing!).
 Still, the majority of the potential energy is perpendicular to the axis of the belt’s rotation (i.e.: emanating radially), so deflecting it toward the radiator would reduce what little inertia it had to begin with.
 Even modern front-wheel-drive automobiles, with their long serpentine belts aimed straight at the radiator, almost never spring leaks due a belt coming apart.